qsecure-labs/overlord/README.md

 ### godaddy
-Redirects the nameservers from Godaddy to another provider (AWS, DigitalOcean)
+Redirects the nameservers from Godaddy to another provider (AWS, DigitalOcean) Godaddy some times needs time to change the NS records of a specific domain.
+This is causing an issue on Overlord failing to execute the godaddy plugin.
+After the NS records are updated on Goddady it would automaticaly be fixed.
 # Arguments

 | Name                      | Required | Description